[Part 2] Japan's first nautical chart, "Map of Kamaishi Port in Rikuchukoku," and the development of Kamaishi [Iwate Prefecture]

 Due to a company merger, the name was changed to "Nippon Steel Kamaishi Rugby Club."

-From 1978 to 1984, they achieved the remarkable feat of winning the National Amateur Tournament and Japan Championship seven times in a row, "Ironmen of the North" , and becoming a team that defined an era in Japanese rugby history.
-They won a total of 26 national titles (Japan Championship: 8 times, National Amateur Tournament: 9 times, National Sports Festival: 9 times).
-They also won the YC&AC JAPAN SEVENS in the seven-a-side rugby tournament, making Kamaishi widely known as a "rugby town."
+From 1978 to 1984, they achieved the remarkable feat of winning the All Japan Corporate Rugby Championship and the Japan National Rugby Championship seven consecutive times.
+Their strength"Iron Men of the North,"and they became a team that built an era in Japanese rugby history.
+They won a total of 26 national titles (Japan National Rugby Championship: 8 times, All Japan Corporate Rugby Championship: 9 times, National Sports Festival: 9 times).
+In addition, they also won the Sevens tournament with YC&AC JAPAN SEVENS,a "rugby town."further solidifying Kamaishi's reputation as

 The team's last appearance in the tournament was in the 1992 National Amateur Tournament, and then in 2001, as part of a review of Nippon Steel's sports business operations, the Nippon Steel Kamaishi Rugby Club came to an end

-However, in the same year, the team was reborn as a private club team closely connected to its home city of Kamaishi, and restarted under "Kamaishi Seawaves RFC."
+However, in the same year, the team was reborn as a private club team closely connected to its home city of Kamaishi, and"Kamaishi Seawaves RFC"restarted under the new

 For these reasons, Kamaishi is known as a rugby town, and is equipped with a full-scale rugby stadium, which is rare in the Tohoku region